-- 9.1 Retotaling of any theory answer script of the semester-end examination is permitted on request by a student by paying the prescribed fee within one week after the announcement of the results. - 9.2 Revaluation of the theory answer scripts of the semester-end examination is permitted on request by student by paying the prescribed fee within one week after the announcement of the results. - 9.3 A student who has secured 'F' grade in a theory course shall have to reappear at the subsequent examination held in that course.
-A student who has secured 'F' grade can improve continuous evaluation marks upto a maximum of 50% by attending special instruction classes held during summer. - 9.4 A student who has secured 'F' grade in a practical course shall have to attend special instruction classes held during summer. - 9.5 A candidate who has secured 'F' grade in a combined (theory and practical) course shall have to reappear for theory component at the subsequent examinations held in that course.
-A student who has secured 'F' grade can improve continuous evaluation marks upto a maximum of 50% by attending special instruction classes held during summer. - 9.6 A student who has secured 'F' Grade in project work / Industrial Training shall be permitted to submit the report only after satisfactory completion of the work and viva-voce examination.
+- 9.1 Retotaling of the theory answer script of the semester-end examination is permitted on request by the candidate by paying the prescribed fee within one week after the announcement of the results. - 9.2 Revaluation of the theory answer scripts of the semester-end examination is permitted on request by the student by paying the prescribed fee within one week after the announcement of the result. - 9.3 A candidate who has secured 'F' grade in a theory course shall have to reappear at the subsequent examination held in that course.
+A candidate who has secured 'F' grade can improve continuous evaluation marks upto a maximum of 50% by attending special instruction classes held during summer. - 9.4 A candidate who has secured 'F' grade in a practical course shall have to attend Special Instruction classes held during summer. - 9.5 A candidate who has secured 'F' grade in a combined (theory and practical) course shall have to reappear for theory component at the subsequent examination held in that course.
+A candidate who has secured 'F' grade can improve continuous evaluation marks upto a maximum of 50% by attending special instruction classes held during summer. - 9.6 A candidate who has secured 'F' Grade in project work / Industrial Training shall be permitted to submit the report only after satisfactory completion of the work and viva-voce examination.

-10. PROVISION FOR VERIFICATION OF ANSWER BOOK AND CHALLENGE EVALUATION
+10. PROVISION FOR ANSWER BOOK VERIFICATION AND CHALLENGE EVALUATION

-- 10.1 If a student is not satisfied with his/her grade after revaluation, the student can apply for verification of answer book on payment of prescribed fee for each course within one week after announcement of revaluation results. - 10.2 After verification, if a student is not satisfied with revaluation marks/grade, he/she can apply for challenge valuation within one week after announcement of answer book verification result or two weeks after the announcement of revaluation results, which will be valued by the two examiners i.e., one Internal and one External examiner on payment of prescribed fee.
-The challenge valuation fee will be refunded, if the student is successful in the appeal by securing a better grade.
+- 10.1 If a candidate is not satisfied with his/her grade after revaluation, the candidate can apply for, answer book verification on payment of prescribed fee for each course within one week after announcement of revaluation results. - 10.2 After verification, if a candidate is not satisfied with revaluation marks/grade awarded, he/she can apply for challenge valuation within one week after announcement of answer book verification result/ two weeks after the announcement of revaluation results, which will be valued by the two examiners i.e., one Internal and one External examiner in the presence of the candidate on payment of prescribed fee.
+The challenge valuation fee will be returned, if the candidate is succeeded in the appeal with a change for a better grade.